 Skating Rink at the Galleria, Dallas We absolutely love a visit to the Dallas Galleria each December when the Christmas Tree is lit up and skaters can make their way around the beautiful tree!

 Christmas in the Square at Frisco Square, Frisco The square is lit with the largest choreographed light show in North Texas, and skaters can skate on the outdoor rink.
 Click HERE for more information.

-The Light Park, Grand Prairie I really enjoy this drive-thru light park where all the lights are synched up to music on your car radio!
+The Light Park, Arlington (Hurricane Harbor) now – Jan.
+1. I really enjoy this drive-thru light park where all the lights are synched up to music on your car radio!

 Whistle Stop Christmas Cleburne Take a leisurely stroll around Hulen Park, lit up with 3 1/2 million Christmas lights!